-This table reflects the audit areas we have selected most frequently for review in the 2023 inspection and the previous inspection.
+This table reflects the audit areas we have selected most frequently for review in the 2023 inspection.
 For the issuer audits selected for review, we selected these areas because they were generally significant to the issuer's financial statements, may have included complex issues for auditors, and/or involved complex judgments in (1) estimating and auditing the reported value of related accounts and disclosures and (2) implementing and auditing the related controls.